How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 • "Why is gross margin down this quarter versus last?"

 Workflow guides.
-The server includes a getGuide tool with six built-in playbooks — transaction recording, month-end closing, reconciliation, financial analysis, audit preparation, and an autonomous work loop.
-Each returns the exact sequence of steps, the safety checklist, and the common mistakes to avoid.
+The server includes a getGuide tool with five built-in playbooks: transaction recording, month-end closing, financial analysis, audit preparation, and reconciliation.
+The first two are fully live today: each returns the exact sequence of steps, the safety checklist, and the common mistakes to avoid.
 When you ask Claude to close the books, its first move is pulling the closing guide, so every close follows the same procedure.

 Below is the complete tool inventory as registered on the server, grouped the way an accountant would group them.